 Best mates Nat and Sarah were well into their 30s and keen to get a place of their own so they could put their DIY and interior design skills to work.
 They combined their savings and had enough for a deposit on a modest two-bedroom unit.
 Both had stable and reasonably well-paying jobs, and although they could afford the mortgage repayments, there would be almost nothing left over for renovating.

-Neither set of parents had money they could gift to Nat and Sarah, but they did have ‘emergency’ money in savings accounts earning very little interest.
+Neither set of parents had money they could gift to Nat and Sarah, but they did have ‘emergency’ money in savings accounts earning a relatively small amount of interest.
 They were happy to link these accounts to an offsetting mortgage for the next five years or until an emergency occurred.
+Nat and Sarah offered to pay their parents the interest they would no longer receive, but they said they didn’t need it.

 After paying the deposit, Nat and Sarah needed to borrow $500,000 to buy the unit.
 They split the loan between a $50,000 offsetting mortgage, a $200,000 one-year fixed table mortgage and a $250,000 three-year fixed table mortgage, all on 30-year terms to keep the initial repayments as low as possible.